 So yes.
 Keith instantly became my hero.
 A badass.
 Someone willing to go to any lengths to get totally wasted.
 Because isn't that what drinks and drugs are for?
 A goddamn break from ourselves?
 From our chattering monkey minds?
 From our thoughts and our fears and our feelings?
 The notion of badassery in addiction is the reason I’m morbidly drawn to the

 intravenous heroin users in the room - as opposed to the classic "warm vodka in a poland spring bottle sipper" like me.
 “Look at that dedication” I say to myself.
 “The conviction and the derring-do!”
-The idea of allowing the self-destructive vein that runs through addicts to achieve THAT level of not giving a flying fuck.
+The idea of allowing the self-destructive vein that runs through addicts to achieve that level of not giving a damn.
 Of really playing on the razor’s edge between life and death.
 How could anyone see that as brave, daring, even thrilling?

 But I did.
 And sometimes, even with years of sobriety, I still do.

 So back to Keith.
-Keith spent the summer after the accident in a wheelchair; he was high and drunk most of the time so he didn’t really care.
+Keith spent several weeks of the summer after "heel-gate" sitting in a wheelchair, unable to walk.
+He was high and drunk most of the time so he didn’t really care.
 But Keith's addiction finally got the best of him and he knew - with certainty - that if he didn’t stop using he would die.
 Death?
 Or a life without drugs and alcohol?
 It was a six-of-one half-dozen-of-the-other decision, so he decided he would try sobriety.
-He was in his early twenties and rationalized that he still could make it to thirty...maybe.
-He felt that his parents could accept his death at thirty but not his twenties.
+He was in his twenties at the time and rationalized that he still could make it to thirty...maybe.
+He felt that his parents could accept his death at thirty but not in his twenties.
 Addicts think that way.

 Keith decided that his new higher power would simply be the space between thought and action.
 This power was internal so it could always go with him.
 Anywhere.
 Anytime.
 This non-religious concept of God was always available to him.